SenpaiHunters/Clakr/README.md

 ```sh
 node runcals.js
 ```

-> Make sure you put in your test results you've gotten from Clakr into the test section, it will calculate the results and data itself
+> Input your Clakr test results in the script for automatic analysis.

-> Replace `runcals.js` with the filename if you have renamed the validator script.
+> If you've renamed `runcals.js`, adjust the command accordingly.

-### Test Summary
+#### Performance Summary

 ```sh
 ------------------- Clakr Test Summary ------------------------